Autoclaves

 Often the chamber and the heating element are covered with lime scale and the tubes and valves are blocked with lime deposits.

 The chamber can be cleaned by scraping of the scale with a scouring pad which is used in the kitchen for cleaning pots and pans.
-Avoid steel wool, as
+Avoid steel wool, as steel wool scratches the metal surface of the chamber.

-The best way to remove limestone from a heating element is to remove the heating element and put it in de-scaler which is used for water kettles and
+The best way to remove limestone from a heating element is to remove the heating element and put it in de-scaler which is used for water kettles and coffee machines and leave it over night.
+Vinegar also works, but it takes longer.
+You can also try denture cleaner.

 Do not forget, better than removing limestone is to prevent it.
-Teach the operators in the correct
+Teach the operators in the correct cleaning and ensure that they are using distilled water only.

 Temperature calibration

-calibrated (digital) thermometer.
+For the calibration you need an external calibrated (digital) thermometer.
 Only with such a reference meter are you allowed to calibrate the autoclave.
+Never trust the internal thermometer.

 The calibration of the equipment is only as good as your measurement device.
-Do not use the cheapest and keep in mind that even the expensive ones have
+Do not use the cheapest and keep in mind that even the expensive ones have to be calibrated after some time.

 Inexpensive quality multimeter with thermometer adapter.